scenttz/Capstone-Project-Diagnostics-fecal-chicken-app-by-deep-learning/README.md

-This project focused on **developing the streamlit application which helps to classify the disease of a chicken via an image of a chicken's fecal using a feature called image classification through the deep learning neural network.**
+This project focused on **developing the streamlit application which helps to classify the disease of a chicken via an image of a chicken's fecal using through the deep learning neural network.**

 ## Executive Summary
 ## Conclusions and Recommendations